 The Softing FF Configuration Tool (FF-CONF) can detect devices even with completely different IP settings.
 To find an FG-1xx FF device it does not matter which IP address and network mask is set on your PC.

-After successful installation, open the FF-CONF and scan for connected devices via the Menu View -> Network Livelist.
+After successful installation of the FF-CONF software, open the FF-CONF and scan for connected devices via the Menu View -> Network Livelist.
 The FG-100 FF has to be connected to the network.
 Then the FF-CONF will show the IP address of the device.

 You will find detailed description to this topic in the Softing Linking Device Manual chapter 5.7 Network Livelist.